roybahat/thisisnotadvice/managing-yourself.md

 It's helpful to talk things out, understand the issue, engage with the issue, ask questions.
 It can be easier to get people to chat when you're more established, but you can always look for someone with an extreme point of view.&#x20;

-And then you find people who you click with, who have an extreme point of view, you can keep going going back to them about the same subject.&#x20;
+And then you find people who you click with, who have an extreme point of view, you can keep going back to them about the same subject.&#x20;

 _\[Contributed in part by_ [_David Rogier_](https://www.linkedin.com/in/drogier)_, founder and CEO of_ [_MasterClass_](https://www.masterclass.com)_.]_